-Saturated fats are linked to high cholesterol, coronary heart disease, strokes, and type 2 diabetes while unsaturated fats found in nuts, seeds, and certain vegetable oils (like olive and canola) tend to be more healthy (1).
+Saturated fats found in animal-source foods like meat and dairy are linked to high cholesterol, coronary heart disease, strokes, and type 2 diabetes while unsaturated fats found in nuts, seeds, and certain vegetable oils tend to be healthier (1).

 Limit your intake of saturated fat by eliminating the visible fat on meat before cooking and choosing lean cuts of meat and poultry (not including skin).

 Getting enough protein as part of a healthy diet isn’t hard and it’s important to eat enough to maintain muscle mass while still losing weight (if that’s your goal).
 Protein should account for roughly 15% of total calories consumed per day if you’re looking to lose weight and 20–35% of total calories consumed per day if you want to gain muscle mass (7).

 - Repair cells that have been damaged by free radicals (a form of oxygen damage)

 - Hydrates cells